 Christmas Activities in San Diego

-While you could easily pass the time drinking margaritas in Old Town San Diego (I won’t judge), there are plenty of Christmas activities going on in San Diego in December.
+While you could easily pass the time drinking margaritas in Old Town San Diego (I won’t judge), there are plenty of California Christmas activities going on in San Diego in December.

 Visit polar bears and reindeer at San Diego Zoo through a path of lighted trees.
 Then, stick around for Aurora, an immersive nightly performance featuring sound, lights, 3D projections, and dancing.